WaffleInvoice Blog

 WaffleInvoice vs FreshBooks for Service Businesses (2026 Comparison)

 Side by side comparison of WaffleInvoice and FreshBooks for plumbers, electricians, HVAC techs, cleaners, and other service businesses.
-Pricing, features, and verdict.

 WaffleInvoice vs FreshBooks for Service Businesses (2026 Comparison)

-This is a head to head comparison from a service business angle, not a freelancer or accountant angle.
 Pricing, features, mobile experience, payment processing, and the day-to-day workflow you actually live in.
 By the end you should know which fits your business and why.

 The Core Question: Are You a Freelancer or a Service Business?

-This single distinction explains most of the differences below.
+That single distinction explains most of the differences below.
 If you spend your day in a truck or van, the answer is usually WaffleInvoice.
 If you spend your day at a coffee shop or home office, FreshBooks may serve you better.

 Pricing Side by Side